Shadwen: Development and release

 Shadwen was developed by Frozenbyte.
 The game was announced in December 2015.
-The game was released for Microsoft Windows, macOS, Linux and PlayStation 4 on 17 May 2016.
-The PlayStation 4 version is notable for the only PlayStation 4 game not playable on the PlayStation 5 with backwards compatibility, due to a loading screen bug that cannot be fixed.
+The game was released for macOS, Linux, macOS, PlayStation 4, and Windows on 17 May 2016.
+The PlayStation 4 version is notable for being one of the very few PlayStation 4 games not playable on the PlayStation 5 with backwards compatibility, due to a loading screen bug that cannot be fixed.

 Reception

-Shadwen received "mixed or average" reviews from critics according to review aggregator Metacritic.
-Destructoid reviewer Joe Parlock was disappointed in the game, noting that it wasted the potential of a really cool premise.
+The PC and PlayStation 4 versions received "mixed or average" reviews, according to the review aggregation website Metacritic.
+Destructoid reviewer Joe Parlock was disappointed in the PC version, noting that it wasted the potential of a really cool premise.
 Hardcore Gamer writer Jordan Helm's review was more positive in his critique, saying that the tactically-focus stealth gameplay enticed him to continue playing the game.